Libensemble/libensemble/docs/user_guide.rst

-* A user has a simulation sim_f that requires calculating multiple expensive quantities, some of which depend on other quantities. sim_f can observe intermediate quantities in order to stop related calculations and preempt future calculations associated with a poor parameter values.
+* A user has a simulation sim_f that requires calculating multiple expensive quantities, some of which depend on other quantities. sim_f can observe intermediate quantities in order to stop related calculations and preempt future calculations associated with poor parameter values.

 * A user has a simulation sim_f with multiple fidelities, with the higher-fidelity evaluations requiring more computational resources, and a